HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 We got 3854 confirmed WebAssembly requests on desktop and 3173 on mobile.
 Those Wasm modules are used across 2724 domains on desktop and 2300 domains on mobile, which represents 0.06% and 0.04% of all domains on desktop and mobile correspondingly.

-Interestingly, when we look at the most popular resulting mime-types, we can see that while `Content-Type: application/wasm` is by far the most popular, it doesn't cover all the Wasm responses.
+Interestingly, when we look at the most popular resulting mime-types, we can see that while `Content-Type: application/wasm` is by far the most popular, it doesn't cover all the Wasm responses - good thing we included other URLs with `.wasm` extension too.

 {{ figure_markup(
   caption="Top mime types.",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1635040165&format=interactive",
-  sheets_gid="298942353",
-  sql_file="mime_types.sql",
+  description="Bar chart showing the distribution of most popular mime types. application/wasm accounts for 72.8% and 69.6% of WebAssembly requests on desktop and mobile correspondingly, application/octet-stream accounts for 13.1% and 14.2%, absent mime-type accounts for 10.5% and 12.7, text/plain accounts for 1.7% and 2% and the rest account for less than 1% each.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1635040165&format=interactive", sheets_gid="298942353", sql_file="mime_types.sql",